ravin240/BikeShareProject/Readme.txt

 I have used pandas, lists, while loop, conditional statements, functions and time modules to implement this analysis.

+This project helped me learn basicis of Python by analysing statistical data and answer some of the below mentioned questions.

 Here are the questions that I have been able to answer through my code:

 Statistics displayed: